refined-bits/refinedbitspodcast.com/_posts/2015-02-14-at-the-hackathon.md

 Wearables!

-Leah, [Erin](https://www.linkedin.com/in/erinmullen1), and MacKenzie had tons of fun building LEDs and [Arduinos](http://www.arduino.cc/) into common articles of clothing, like hats, shirts, and gloves.
+Leah, [Erin](https://www.linkedin.com/in/erinmullen1), and Mackenzie had tons of fun building LEDs and [Arduinos](http://www.arduino.cc/) into common articles of clothing, like hats, shirts, and gloves.
 One of our favorites was a scavenger hunt where you would get a set of random colors that you would then go find in the real world and touch.

 [Their Prezi presentation](https://prezi.com/mk-gigjriqyi/team-gir-hackathon-presentation/) includes overviews of each of their projects as well as pictures and videos of them in action.
 Check it out!

 #### Team Robert'); DROP TABLE Hackathon;-- (00:20:50)

 They made a drink fountain similar to the [Coca-Cola Freestyle](http://en.wikipedia.org/wiki/Coca-Cola_Freestyle), with a web interface for selecting your beverage and the hardware to dispense it.
-Their goal was to be able to build the machine with off-the-shelf parts, like [Raspberry Pi](http://www.raspberrypi.org/), Arduino, and a common [soda gun](http://en.wikipedia.org/wiki/Soda_gun).
+Their goal was to build the machine with off-the-shelf parts, like [Raspberry Pi](http://www.raspberrypi.org/), Arduino, and a common [soda gun](http://en.wikipedia.org/wiki/Soda_gun).

 Their team name is a reference to the [XKCD](http://xkcd.com/) comic [*Exploits of a Mom*](http://xkcd.com/327/):